GeorgeCorreaDev/GeorgeCorreaDev/README.md

 ### 🧩 Philosophy

-> *“Technology is not about replacing humans — it's about amplifying what makes us human.
+> *“Technology doesn’t exist to replace humans — it exists to amplify what makes us human.
-> True innovation emerges when we bridge logic and imagination, precision and chaos.”*
+> True innovation begins where logic meets imagination, and precision meets chaos.”*
 > — **George Corrêa**

 ---